Spinkoo/pyoctomap/docker/README.md

 # Docker Configuration

-This folder contains Docker-related files for the octomap2python project.
+This folder contains Docker-related files for the pyoctomap project.

 ## Files: